 Cut the tip off the sealant cartridge above the screw thread.
 Remove the nozzle head and cut it at a 45-degree angle.
-Depending upon how wide the gap is, you will need to cut nearer to the nozzle tip for a narrow bead or higher up for a wider bead.
+Depending on the gap’s width, you need to cut nearer to the nozzle tip for a narrow bead or lower down for a wider bead.
 Screw on the nozzle and insert your cartridge into the gun.

 4. Apply sealant

 Apply your sealant by pulling the gun trigger.
 You want to aim your nozzle into the gap.
-Try to apply the sealant in a smooth, continuous movement all the way around the entire frame, even if the gap is only located on one side.
-This will ensure that your sealant will last longer and stick better.
+Apply the sealant in a smooth, continuous movement around the entire frame, even if the gap is only on one side.
+This will ensure your sealant lasts longer and sticks better.

 If necessary, smooth over your bead of window sealant with a sealant finishing tool for a perfect finish.
-I find that simply wetting my finger and running it lightly over the bead works best for me.
+I find wetting my finger and lightly running it over the bead is the best method.

-Once you’re happy with your results, simply let your sealant dry as recommended by the manufacturer then paint over if needed.
+Once you’re happy with your results, let your sealant dry as long as the manufacturer recommends, then paint over if needed.

 If you want to see these steps in action, please watch the video below:

-As the saying goes, there’s no place like home.
-Don’t suffer draughts or waste money and energy, get those gaps around your windows sealed today.
+Don’t suffer draughts or waste money and energy.
+Get those gaps around your windows sealed today.
 Doing so will also ensure that your frames and walls remain in excellent condition.
 Best of all, it’s inexpensive, easy to do and takes little time.

 For more sealing tips, check out our guide to replacing bathroom sealant.